Dawon-Mark-Lee/My_Portfolio/README.md

 - Static HTML/JS checks: no syntax errors reported for the edited file.
 - Manual smoke test recommended: open the page, verify modal opens, typewriter runs, cards reveal while scrolling, and keyboard interactions work.

-Suggested next steps

-- Provide real screenshots for modal and optionally replace card thumbnails.
-- Add responsive srcset images for better mobile performance.
-- Add contact form or deploy to GitHub Pages for a public URL.

-If you'd like, I can now:
-- Optimize and convert any screenshots you upload to WebP and wire them into the site.
-- Replace card thumbnails with the screenshots.
-- Deploy the site to GitHub Pages and give you a public URL.

-Changelog (recent edits)

-- Converted the portfolio to an animated, modern UI with interactive cards and modals.
-- Added inline thumbnails + reveal/tilt animations.
-- Wired project screenshots and tech tags to the modal.